purmortal/zixianwang/_teaching/2022-data-science-business.md

 Tutor for BUSS6002: Data Science in Business at the University of Sydney.

-This course introduced students to Python programming, data analysis, and the application of computational methods to real-world business and economic problems.
+Master course introduced students to Python programming, data analysis, and the application of computational methods to real-world business and economic problems.